Syrian brown bear: Threats

 In Turkey, the bear is threatened by large-scale forest fragmentation, habitat degradation, and persecution in areas where it damages beehives and livestock.
 Local people in the Black Sea region hunt bears illegally for bear fat, which is thought to have medicinal value.
 Occasionally, bears are killed during hunts for wild boar using dogs, and by poisoned baits and snares set illegally for red deer, roe deer, wolf, or lynx.

 In 2018, a sleeping Syrian brown bear was killed by Iraqi forces at the Iraq-Syria border.

 In the spring of 2015, three Syrian brown bears were shot and killed in the northern Iranian county of Savadkuh.

 In culture

 The Syrian brown bear is the bear mentioned in the Bible.
 The protectiveness of a mother bear towards her cubs is cited proverbially three times (2 Sam.
 17:8; Hos.
 13:8; Prov.
 17:12) in the Hebrew Bible.
-Two female Syrian brown bears are also mentioned in 2 Kings 2:23-25, mauling 42 young men who were mocking Elisha's baldness.
+Two female Syrian brown bears are also mentioned in 2 Kings 2:23-25, mauling 42 young boys to death for 'mocking' Elisha's baldness.